Site Overlay

 Medicare

-The following are the total number of Acupuncturists who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Acupuncturists who accept Medicare in your State, the total number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Acupuncturists do?

-Acupuncturists use long, fine needles inserted into specific points to treat painful conditions or induce anesthesia.
+Acupuncturists use long, fine needles inserted into specific points to relieve pain, induce anesthesia, and treat some diseases.

 Licensed Acupuncturist vs. Doctor of Acupuncture